Reception statute: Canada

 The Canadian colonies received the common law and English statutes under Blackstone's principles for the establishment of the legal system of a new colony.
 In five of the ten Canadian provinces, English law was received automatically, under the principle of a settled colony inheriting English law.
 In the other provinces and in the three territories, reception was governed by reception statutes.
-The reception of English law occurred long before Canada became fully independent and so reception statutes in Canada were not part of the decolonisation process.

-When Canada achieved formal independence with the passage of the Canada Act 1982, no reception statutes were necessary for the decolonialisation process.
+The reception of English law occurred long before Canada became achieved formal independence with the passage of the Canada Act 1982, so no reception statutes were necessary for the decolonialisation process.
 English law had already been received in all the various Canadian provinces and territories by legislation and judicial decisions over the previous two centuries.

 Atlantic provinces

 In the four Atlantic provinces (Nova Scotia, New Brunswick, Prince Edward Island, and Newfoundland and Labrador), the reception of English law was automatic, under the principle set out by Blackstone relating to settled colonies.
 British colonists were considered to have brought English common law and the applicable English statutes with them and so no reception statute was necessary.

 The reception date for New Brunswick is 1660, for Nova Scotia and Prince Edward Island 1758, and for Newfoundland and Labrador 1825.